 Cobalt plays an indispensable role in the manufacturing of lithium-ion batteries used in electric vehicles (EVs), renewable energy storage, and consumer electronics.
 As the global transition to cleaner energy accelerates, the demand for cobalt is forecast to increase significantly.
-The Democratic Republic of Congo (DRC) is the leading producer, contributing over 60% of global cobalt production.
+The Democratic Republic of the Congo (DRC) is the leading producer, accounting for over 60% of global cobalt production.
 This places the DRC at the center of global cobalt supply, with smaller contributions from countries like Australia and Russia.

 Gallium is a key material used in the manufacturing of semiconductors, solar cells, and LEDs.
 As the world moves toward more efficient telecommunication networks and renewable energy technologies, gallium’s role in electronics, particularly in 5G technology and high-performance computing, is becoming increasingly critical.
 China holds an overwhelming share of the global gallium market, producing over 87% of the world’s gallium.
 Other producers, such as Germany, South Korea, and Japan, contribute smaller amounts.